evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidJumpSubError.md

 title: "InvalidJumpSubError"
 ---

-Represents an error that occurs when an invalid JUMPSUB operation is executed within the EVM.
+Represents an invalid bytecode/contract error that occurs when an invalid JUMPSUB operation is executed within the EVM.

 Invalid JUMPSUB errors can occur due to:
 - Incorrect use of the JUMPSUB opcode.